 If the player plays a word, announces the score and puts his/her hand into the tile bag before starting opponent's timer, then his/her turn is officially over and opponent may hold or challenge the play.
-Even if the drawn tiles are on the rack, and still opponent's [Page 9] timer has not been started, opponent may hold or challenge the play within a grace period of 20 seconds.
-(See Section X. for more on challenging.)
+Even if the drawn tiles are on the rack, and still opponent's timer has not been started, opponent may hold or challenge the play within a grace period of 20 seconds, or hold the play within 20 seconds and take longer to decide whether to challenge or not.
+(See X. for more on challenging.)